The Personal Website of Mark W. Dawson

 The call for humanitarian aid to the Palestine people is also virtual signaling, as much of this humanitarian aid is directed into Hamas coffers, which is then utilized for terrorism purposes.
 Thus, humanitarian aid to the Palestine people is allowing them to continue their attempts to eradicate Israel.
 The Palestine people must bear the burden of the Hamas terrorists they supported and allowed to operate in their midst, and until Hamas is eliminated and the Palestine people adopt the meaning of free as self-government and the individual rights of its populace, and peaceful coexistence with Israel, humanitarian aid is counterproductive to peace.

-For those who claim the situation in the Hamas-Israel conflict is complex, I am reminded of the thoughts of the famed Rabbi Jonathan Saks
+For those who claim the situation in the Hamas-Israel conflict is complex, I am reminded of the thoughts of the famed Rabbi Jonathan Saks:

-It's very simple: One side wants the other side dead.”
+“The Israeli Hamas conflict is not complex.
+It's very simple: One side wants the other side dead.” - Rabbi Saks

 When one side wants the other side dead, it is not virtuous to support the side that wants the other side dead.
 Thus, calling for a cease-fire, a two-state solution, and humanitarian aid for the Palestine people is not virtuous and, indeed, it is immoral.

-05/03/24 Virtue In America
+05/05/24 Virtue In America

 In an article by Mark Lewis, “Have You Ever Heard Any Current Politician Use the Word 'Virtue'?”, he states: